 As to the “why,” that’s up to you, as your motivation can be to learn something new or to have a few minutes a day of self-care.
 The good news is this particular hobby has the ability to change your life in so many worthwhile ways.

 When Warren Buffet was asked how to prepare for an investing career, he responded to read 500 pages a day.
-He stated that knowledge compounds like interest, and I couldn’t agree more.
+He stated that knowledge compounds like interest, and I couldn’t agree more with his mindset on his reading habit.
 (Source)

 Tips & Tricks on How to Read More Books